brophyj/Geospatial_visualization_cardiovascular/README.md

 SEC status are ascertained from deprivation index available in the RAMQ database.
 Deprivation index provides index for both social and material deprivation.
 The median value of each index were calculated for each FSA region between 2000 and 2010 and were used in the models.
 [04_deprivation_cal.R](https://github.com/nancyzhu24/Geospatial_visualization_cardiovascular/blob/master/04_deprivation_cal.R)

 ###### Poisson model
+The data pre-processing steps for fitting a Poisson model can be found at [04_confounders_for_model.R](https://github.com/nancyzhu24/Geospatial_visualization_cardiovascular/blob/master/04_confounders_for_model.R).
+Briefly, the steps for data cleaning includes confounders ascertainment from diagnostic and prescription history for each FSA region between 2000 and 2010.
+The model fitting and results can be found in [Poisson-regression.Rmd](https://github.com/nancyzhu24/Geospatial_visualization_cardiovascular/blob/master/Poisson-regression.Rmd)

 ###### Cox model
 The data pre-processing steps are available in [data_clean_Cox_model.R](https://github.com/nancyzhu24/Geospatial_visualization_cardiovascular/blob/master/data_clean_Cox_model.R).
 This file includes all code to select study cohort and ascertain covariates.
 Several models, including a mixed effect cox model, competing risk effect model were performed to investigate the association between SEC and rate of SAVR among AS patients in Montreal.
 The results and code for those models can be found in [Cox model.Rmd](https://github.com/nancyzhu24/Geospatial_visualization_cardiovascular/blob/master/Cox%20model.Rmd)